History of Athletic Bilbao: Copa del Rey

-In 1911, former player and team captain Alejandro de la Sota, the match winner of the first-ever Copa del Rey in 1903, was elected as the 7th president of the club, and under his leadership, Athletic Club achieved its greatest economic and sporting successes, getting the funds for the construction of the San Mamés Stadium, which opened in 1913, becoming one of the symbols of Athletic's dominance on the national level in the 1910s, winning the Copa del Rey three times in a row between 1914 and 1916.
+In 1911, former player and team captain Alejandro de la Sota, the match winner of the first Copa del Rey in 1903, was elected as the 7th president of the club, and under his leadership, Athletic Club achieved its greatest economic and sporting successes, getting the funds for the construction of the San Mamés Stadium, which opened in 1913, becoming one of the symbols of Athletic's dominance on the national level in the 1910s, winning the Copa del Rey three times in a row between 1914 and 1916.
 The star of this team was Pichichi, a prolific goalscorer who scored the very first goal in the San Mamés stadium on 21 August 1913 and a hat-trick in the 1915 final, before dying aged just 29 in 1922.
 Today, the La Liga top-scorer is declared the Pichichi in his honour.
-After a five year hiatus, they won it again in 1921 with a 4–1 victory over Athletic Madrid, courtesy of two braces from José María Laca and Domingo Acedo.
+After a five-year hiatus, they won it again in 1921 with a 4–1 victory over Athletic Madrid, courtesy of two braces from José María Laca and Domingo Acedo.